LyriaWintona/Blooket-Cheat-GUI-aka-Swaggers-GUI/README.md

 <details><summary><h3>Which script should I use to make a bookmarklet?</h3></summary>

 You should use the scripts ending in ".min.js", as using the others will have errors due to formatting.
+However, we don't reccomend using bookmarklets though and instead use it in the inspect element console (Ctrl+Shift+I is a shortcut to get there).
 </details>

 <details><summary><h3>Can you give me infinite tokens / bypass daily limit / permanently give me blooks / change pack luck?</h3></summary>